 When visible faces and main actors change in ministries, the ministries often die/disappear.
 Jacob, Trumpet’s main face, is currently not very visible; he is inactive (although he IS visibly listening).
 People from all over the world, who have heard of Jacob, met Jacob, and/or been blessed by him through his heart and teaching come to visit regularly.
 Although Jacob cannot speak, he CAN communicate a bit.
 He smiles, he watches you, he reaches out to you with his left arm if you reach towards him, he “dances” (taps up and down) with his left leg when he gets excited (especially when someone comes into the room), etc. One day, Joey (his gift from God in the form of a 24-7 caretaker) and I took Jacob on a walk to the boardwalk next to the beach… Jacob usually is only able to stay awake and alert for 20-30 minutes due to the medication he is on.
 Well, this day at the beach, he was watching people go past his field of view for just over an hour!
 He is taking information in, that is certain.
 Our prayer and hope is that He is also taking to heart what the Father is teaching him during this time.
 In addition to the beach excursion, I have seen Jacob interact with Joey during his daily physical therapy (facial expressions of discomfort as well as pleasure), I have watched him while he joined us as we took thousands of newsletters to the post office, and I have seen him make different faces at me and others at different times.
 They are slight, slow, and barely perceivable sometimes, but they are there.
 So, my recent experience has convinced me that the ministry has not died or disappeared; it has simply changed for the time being.

-In 22 days at the Jaffa House, I met over 20 people from almost 10 nations (Switzerland, The Netherlands, Switzerland, Germany, Zimbabwe, Switzerland, United States, Brazil, The Netherlands, Uganda, Switzerland, Japan, and a few others… I think).
+In 22 days at the Jaffa House, I met over 20 people from different nations (Switzerland, The Netherlands, Germany, Zimbabwe, United States, Brazil, Uganda, Japan, and a few others… I think).
 God is working and moving.
 Elisheva is, too.
 Prayer, evangelism, teaching, fellowship, worship, brainstorming, etc., are all happening, and all are needed.
 COME!